 Don Bosco Technical School and Don Bosco Children Fund of Kep Province, Southeast Cambodia, is committed to protect children and teenagers from any action lead by any adult or by another child that would make a kid vulnerable or a victim.
-This includes children and teenagers (persons under 18 years old), who receive a benefit from any project of Don Bosco Foundation of Cambodia (DBFC), but also those who are not necessary registered in any program, but could be affected in anyway.
+This includes children and teenagers (under 18 years old), who receive a benefit from any project of Don Bosco Foundation of Cambodia (DBFC), but also those who are not necessary registered in any program, but could be affected in any way.

 The projects of DBFC are dedicated to guarantee education for vulnerable children and youth, and definitively stand for the protection of children’s rights, and encourage others to do so.
 In the Cambodian Constitution, Chapter III, there are several articles to guaranteed children and women’s rights: